 Every 50 steps, the number total of steps you have climbed is written.
 You will quickly realize that drinking beers are not a real sport and that your endurance is shit.
 However the view worths the effort 😉

 Day 9: Bus Bus Bus to arrive at the most beautiful town of Colombia

-Buddy, this part is less funny as you gonna do plenty of bus hours.
+Buddy, this part is less funny as you gonna travel for many hours inside tiny buses.

 Once you are at the North Terminal, you need to take a taxi to go to the South terminal because you’re going to the Coffee Region!

 You have 2 company buses going to Jardin: Rapido Ochoa and Transuroeste Antioqueno.
 By leaving at 11.00 AM from Guatape, you should be able to catch the bus leaving at 3.00 PM.

 I know, spending the day in the transports sucks a little.
 But it parts of the journey, even for the best trip to Colombia.

 You know what.
 I miss having my butt stuck in a seat for 4 hours, the scenery shooting past like a movie and thinking about nothing.
 The feeling to be very small and lost somewhere in Colombia.

 The road map